TheSmallTeaBoi/the-libre-sample-pack/README.md

 ---

 ## **Important**
-Due to the nature of the project, I have little to no way of checking if all samples/presets are free to use, so all of it is based on the trust.
+Due to the nature of the project, I have little to no way of checking if all samples/presets are free to use, that's why we have the `trusted contributors` list: Anything uploaded by them is checked and double checked to be free to use.

 ---
 ## **License**